Dietetic Internship Certificate Program

 - Optional Sports Nutrition rotation

-- The DI program is affiliated with many supervised practicum facilities throughout Connecticut, Southern Massachusetts, Rhode Island, and Eastern New York.
+- The DI program is affiliated with many supervised practicum facilities throughout Connecticut, with some opportunities in Southern Massachusetts, Rhode Island, and Eastern New York.

 - Dietetic interns are required to have a valid driver’s license and have their own reliable transportation.